| Nail Çakırhan and

 designed for the villagers themselves. Çakırhan's work is further assessed and

 put in context in the essay on contemporary Turkish architecture.
+Location.
+The village of Akyaka lies to the

 south-west of the Anatolian peninsula and is surrounded by a pine-forested,